 I’m learning that debilitating, difficult, and even pesky emotions may not actually have spiritual roots or direct spiritual solutions (i.e. just pray more and have more faith).
 Rather, they may lie in a lack of understanding of, a lack of cooperation with, and a lack of respecting how God designed our bodies and brains.

 God made hormones that flow through our blood stream and neurotransmitters that traffic in our brain.
 Both profoundly affect our emotional and mental well being.
 And our thought lives affect how much they flow in our bodies and brains.

 So, as I began to learn this insight a few years ago I began a quest to understand how our brains impact our walk with God, life in general, and leadership.
-I even have a book coming out next year on this subject that shares my journey, Brain-Savvy Leadership: the Science of Significant Ministry.
+I wrote a book on this subject that shares my journey, Brain-Savvy Leaders: the Science of Significant Ministry.

 When the Apostle Paul commands us to not be anxious, what he says following that statement indicates His intuitive understanding how God designed our bodies and brains, far before science had any idea.

 In my next post this week I explain a simple A-B-C process that is helping me more consistently press the ‘Pause’ button on my anxious mental videos.

 Do you agree that sometimes spiritual practices won’t give us emotional peace?
 Why or why not?